cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Given a point cloud with normals it reconstructs a surface using the <b>Ball Pivoting Algorithm</b>.Starting with a seed triangle, the BPA algorithm  pivots a ball of the given radius around the already formed edgesuntil it touches another point, forming another triangle.
-The process continues until all reachable edges have been tried.This surface reconstruction algorithm uses the existing points without creating new ones.
+      Given a point cloud with normals it reconstructs a surface using the <b>Ball Pivoting Algorithm</b>.Starting with a seed triangle, the BPA algorithm  pivots a ball of the given radius around the already formed edges until it touches another point, forming another triangle.
+The process continues until all reachable edges have been tried.
+This surface reconstruction algorithm uses the existing points without creating new ones.
 Works better with uniformly sampled point clouds.
 If needed first perform a poisson disk subsampling of the point cloud. <br>Bernardini F., Mittleman J., Rushmeier H., Silva C., Taubin G.<br><b>The ball-pivoting algorithm for surface reconstruction.</b><br>IEEE TVCG 1999</p>

    **Parameters:**